-Other safeguard(s)
+Other safeguard(s) Other safeguard(s) Specify:

 Additional services may be authorized based on changing needs of the participant using the standardized assessment process.
 Once changes are indicated, the reevaluation will occur in a reasonable time period.
 If the waiver is unable to meet assessed needs, the participant will receive assistance in transitioning to a different form of long term care.